For decades upon decades, circulation directors had one goal and one goal only: increase magazine subscriptions.

 Using floaters, OFIEs, OFINs, display ads, text ads, and simple text links on a website are relatively simple ways to improve the conversion architecture across your website network and improve your email capture rate so you can begin sending frequent editorial and promotional emails to increase magazine subscriptions.

 We have many more ways to convert visitors into email subscribers, too.
-Learn more about increasing your email capture rate in our FREE handbook, Organic Audience Development Strategy.
+Learn more about increasing your email capture rate in our FREE handbook, How to Increase Your Audience and Decrease Your Marketing Budget.